This page serves as a guide for using the PDFCrowd API to extract text from PDF in PHP applications.

 Below are PHP examples to help you quickly get started with the API.
 Explore our additional examples for more insights.

-To obtain your personal API credentials, start a free trial or purchase the API license.
+To get your own API credentials, you can start a free trial or purchase a PDFCrowd license.

 It is recommended that you implement error handling to catch errors the API may return.
 Effective error handling is vital as it ensures application stability and provides clearer diagnostics.
 See the example code below for guidance on implementing error handling, and refer to this list of status codes for more information.